leo-bauer/personal_website2/research.md

 I currently have two peer-reviewed publications and multiple works in progress.

 In addition, for several research and data collection projects I have led or participated in there is information below.
 Some of them are linked to GitHub repositories with tutorials and code, so make sure to explore.
-Let me know if you have any questions.

 ### Peer-Reviewed Publications